-The Corporation has elected to account for lease components and non-lease components associated with its leases (e.g., common area maintenance costs) as a single lease component for its real estate and equipment leases, as permitted by ASC 842, Leases.
+The Corporation has elected to account for lease components and non-lease components associated with its leases (e.g., common area maintenance costs, obligations to return the underlying asset to its original condition, or costs to dismantle and remove the underlying asset at the end of the lease term) as a single lease component for its real estate and equipment leases, as permitted by ASC 842, Leases.

 Under ASC 360-10, Property, Plant, and Equipment, long-lived assets are reviewed for impairment whenever events or changes in circumstances indicate the carrying amount may not be recoverable.
 The carrying amount of a long-lived asset is not recoverable if it exceeds the sum of the undiscounted cash flows expected to result from the use and eventual disposition of the asset.
 An impairment loss is measured as the amount by which the carrying amount of the asset exceeds its fair value.
+See note 9(a) for additional information.